- Blog

 An Importer of Record (IOR) can play a critical role in supporting clinical trials with the regulatory and operational challenges associated with importing medical devices and conducting successful trials, including decentralized trials.

-As a specialist medical IOR experienced in importing clinical goods into the US, TecEx Medical can help.
+As a specialist medical IOR experienced in handling the challenges of conducting clinical trials in the USA, TecEx Medical can help.
 Our IOR services can provide valuable support to sponsors and CROs throughout the clinical trial process, including:

 By partnering with an experienced IOR, sponsors and CROs can reduce the challenges associated with clinical trial deployments, allowing them to focus on their core research activities.